 We have established specialized divisions to supervise and manage the major stages of all our property developments.
 Our Chairman, Kong Jian Min, and our senior management team work closely with the head of each of our divisions to provide management guidance.
 The divisions at the Group level are human resources division, operations management division, finance resources division, corporate strategy & brand marketing division, customer services & property division, commerce operations division, hotel management division, risk management division and legal affairs division.
-The primary divisions of each of our regional companies include finance division, sales and marketing division, design division, construction division, operations management division, customer service division, and human resources and administration division.
+The primary divisions of each of our regional companies include finance division, customer service division, and human resources and administration division.
 We seek to enhance our operating efficiency, optimise our capacities and resources, enhance our negotiating power with suppliers and contractors and facilitate the sharing of resources and expertise among various projects in such areas as design, construction, marketing and sales through this management system.
 The chart below sets forth the structure of our management.